SuzukaDev/suzukadev.github.io/content/articles/about-me/index.es.md

 <!-- My second pivot point about my life philosophy, is that kindness is important.
 I have death very present in my life.
 We all have an expiration date yet to discover, and that date may be sooner than we would expect/wish. -->

-El segundo punto importante de mi filosofía es que la amabilidad es importante.
+El segundo punto importante de mi filosofía es que **la amabilidad es importante**.
 Tengo la muerte muy presente en mi vida.
 Todos tenemos una fecha de caducidad por descubrir, y tal vez esa fecha está más cerca de lo que nos pensamos o nos gustaría.

 <!-- If that happens, I think only a few aspects of ouselves will "survive":